transentis/bptk_py/README.md

 ## Changelog

+### 1.3.9
+* XMILE: Array arithmetic (such as array multiplication,...) within array functions such as SUM is now handled correctly.

 ### 1.3.8
 * XMILE: Arrayed variables that have non-arrayed inputs with "apply to all" set are now handled correctly